 Groundwater quality in the North American Subbasin varies from good to marginal.
 When compared to applicable water quality standards and guidelines for drinking and irrigation water, elevated levels of total dissolved solids, chloride, sodium, bicarbonate, boron, fluoride, nitrate, iron manganese, and arsenic are present in some areas of the subbasin.
 Total dissolved solids concentrations exceeding 1000 mg/L are found in an area extending from just south of Nicolaus to Verona.
-The water chemistry in the area indicates three groundwater types: a magnesium calcium bicarbonate or calcium magnesium bicarbonate; a magnesium sodium bicarbonate or sodium magnesium bicarbonate; and a sodium calcium bicarbonate or calcium sodium bicarbonate groundwater.
+The water chemistry in the area indicates three groundwater types: a magnesium calcium bicarbonate or calcium magnesium bicarbonate; and a sodium calcium bicarbonate or calcium sodium bicarbonate groundwater.
 There are three documented impairments to the groundwater in the North American Subbasin: the former McClellan Air Force Base (AFB), Union Pacific Railroad Yard in Roseville, and the Aerojet Superfund Site (DWR 2006c).
 The McClellan AFB is located approximately 20 miles south southeast of the southern end of the project route.
-The Aerojet Superfund Site is located approximately 18 miles southeast of the southern end of the project route.
+The Union Pacific Railroad Yard is located approximately 18 miles southeast of the southern end of the project route.
+The Aerojet Superfund Site is located approximately 20 miles south of the southern end of the project route.